Cobots: A beginner’s guide to collaborative robots

 Science

-The scientific research community is often at the forefront of discoveries, so it should be no surprise that this industry has wholeheartedly embraced collaborative robots.
+The scientific research community is often at the forefront of new discoveries, so it should come as no surprise that this industry has wholeheartedly embraced the use of collaborative robots.

 Other industries

-As the above shows, collaborative robots can be used in various industries and ways within each industry.
-As cobot technology continues to advance, so does its application.
+As is clear from the above, collaborative robots can be used in various industries, and also in various ways within each industry.
+As cobot technology continues to advance, so does cobot application.

 Some other industries that are starting to use cobots include: